sidneyshafer/sharing-ideas-app/readme.md

 cd client
 npm run build
 ```
-The production build will be put into the `public` folder, whcih is the Express static folder.
+The production build will be put into the `public` folder, which is the Express static folder.

 ### Environment Variables
 Rename `.env-example` to `.env` and add your MongoDB URI to the `.env` file.